 Yes.
 A levy of $300 per athlete applies for involvement in the SPP which off-sets the costs of the program (which includes camp costs, training uniforms, strength and conditioning programs).
 This fee is only payable once athletes have been selected to the SPP (following the trials).

 What happens if my family is struggling financially and find it difficult to play the SPP levy?

-Registrations are now open for U18’s only.
+Registrations are now open for both U16’s and U18’s.
 Please click here to register.